 When the baby sleeps, you sleep.
 Get as much sleep as you can.
 Keep drinking water and snacking on healthy foods.
 Give your body time to recover.
 If family or friends offer help, let them help you.

 Breast milk, especially “first milk”/colostrum, in the days immediately following delivery, is a “power food” that will pass on antibodies to help prevent sickness and infection in your newborn.

 Use as much skin-to-skin contact as possible to promote bonding and encourage your mature milk to come in on time.

 Wait until your milk supply is established before you slowly work on shedding extra pounds.
 Remember that if you are breastfeeding, you will need to consume about 500 more calories a day than normal to maintain your milk supply.

 Eat healthy, energy-producing foods.
-Proteins (eggs, yogurt, and low fat meats) and complex carbohydrates (whole grain bread and low-sugar cereals) are good choices – particularly for breakfast.
-You will have more lasting energy, feel full longer, and get more vitamins and minerals.
+Proteins (eggs, yogurt, and low-fat meats) and complex carbohydrates (whole grain bread and low-sugar cereals) are good choices – particularly for breakfast.
+You will have energy that is more lasting, feel full longer, and get more vitamins and minerals.